pensjonatus/flash-fiction/blog/they-lied.md

 ---
-title: 'They Lied'
+title: They Lied
 date: '2017-11-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 We were on a spaceship from the Belt to Mars.
 We were waiting in line for the